neondatabase/website/content/docs/reference/glossary.md

 ### Endpoint

 The compute instance associated with a branch.
-A single read-write endpoint is created with each branch.
-The name of the endpoint is required to connect to a branch from a client or application.
-An endpoint name can be found on the **Branches** page in the Neon Console or in the **Connection Details** widget on the Neon **Dashboard**.
+A single read-write endpoint is created for each branch, including the project's root branch.
+The endpoint hostname is required to connect to a branch from a client or application.
+An endpoint hostname can be found on the **Branches** page in the Neon Console or in the **Connection Details** widget on the Neon **Dashboard**.
+An endpoint hostname starts with an `ep-` prefix, as in this example: `ep-steep-forest-624625.cloud.neon.tech`.

 ### Free Tier